Sex in the States

 Sex ed Rights

-- Colorado state law does not require schools to teach sexuality or HIV/sexually transmitted disease (STD) instruction, but the law does refer to young people’s right to such information and mentions the need for expanded access to sex ed.
+- Colorado state law does not require schools to sex ed or HIV/sexually transmitted disease (STD) instruction, but the law does refer to young people’s right to such information and mentions the need for expanded access to sex ed.

 - If schools use money provided by the state for sex ed, they’re required to teach comprehensive sex ed, which means that the material must be science-based, age-appropriate, culturally relevant and medically accurate.

-- Education about contraceptives, such as condoms, the Pill, or the Patch, as well as sexual orientation, are also required.
+- Education about contraceptives, such as condoms or the Pill, as well as sexual orientation, are also required.

 - When taught, sex ed must include instruction to help students develop skills for healthy decision making, family communication, personal power, boundary setting and resisting peer pressure.